By Sarah Calvert

 The day was filled with healthy outdoor activity to keep our bodies fit, and there were times of song and rest.
 After lunch we’d have an hour to rest, which of course, Yogiji recommended doing after eating.
 Although there was no formal meditation at camp, there was a structure that encouraged mindfulness, activity, rest and reflection.

 Without parents around, we had autonomy to grow without their conditioning, and to make our mistakes, learn, grow and thrive.
-We were able to “feel safe and secure in our own unique identities," which Yogi Bhajan said was so important for children, and we learned to communicate clearly and consciously.
+We were able to “feel safe and secure in our own unique identities," which is so important for children, and we learned to communicate clearly and consciously.
 This, I believe helped to create so many healthy, strong kids—myself included.

 That being said, although I don’t have children of my own, I do encourage my friends who have kids to send their kids to camp.
 My camp was a YMCA camp, with Christian values, but was non-denominational; my sister and I were Jewish, and there were many others with different backgrounds.

 The lessons I learned there were in line with the teachings of Kundalini Yoga and the Aquarian sutras.
 I see the value in kids being together outside of the traditional school setting—in nature and being nurtured spiritually.
 I still go to camp...this year I went to Ladies Khalsa Camp in BC and felt like the routine of sadhana followed by learning, eating good food, resting and being in nature was so very valuable.
 Gratitude for camps.